adhearn/adhearn.github.io/_posts/2020-03-03-introduction-and-overview.md

 While idly searching for new roles last week, I stumbled upon something that it had never occurred to me to look for: a position writing compilers professionally.
 I had never thought that such a position was an actual possibility.
 I mean, intellectually, I knew jobs like that must exist, but I had never stopped to ask myself what things I would need to do to actually get such a role.

 ## Purpose of this Blog
-This blog, then, is an attempt to answer that question and then chart my journey as I do those things.
+This blog, then, is an attempt to figure out what things I should do, then chart my journey as I do those things.
 I have 5 related reasons to blog about it:
 1. To keep myself accountable
 2. To force myself to do some upfront planning on what I'm trying to do, and to encourage regular reflection on what I have learned and accomplished recently
 3. To track my progress so I can look back later and remind myself how far I've come.